 - Is your organisation ready for the changes?

 - What are your biggest challenges?

 - Conducting Data Protection Impact Assessments (DPIA) and making the most out of them?

 - Dealing with sensitive categories of data

 - What to consider when appointing a Data Protection Officer

 - The Data Protection Bill 2018 There will be an opportunity for answering your questions.

 The webinar will end with the opportunity to have any questions on the topic answered.
 You can register for the webinar by clicking on the button below.

-The General Data Protection Regulation (GDPR) will officially come into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) is now in force.
 GDPR’s reach is global.
 Any company that offers goods or services to anyone in the EU will be required to comply.